BlueBrain/NeuroMorphoVis/README.md

 ### Command Line Options

 _NeuroMorphoVis_ has a rich command line interface that would make it easy to connect it to a web interface or use it to accomplish multiple tasks in an automated way.
-A list of all the command line options and their description are available in this [page](docs/user/modules/cli/cli.md).
+A list of all the command line options and their description are available in this [user guide](docs/user/modules/cli/cli.md).

 ### Configuration Files

 Users can easily configure and use _NeuroMorphoVis_ via editable configuration files.
-Instructions to write and use configurations files are available in this [page](docs/user/modules/configurations/configurations.md).
+Instructions to write and use configurations files are available in this [user guide](docs/user/modules/configurations/configurations.md).

 ## Installation